The Double Refuge ❤️ Three Little Words

 The only means of strengthening one’s intellect is to make up one’s mind about nothing — to let the mind be a thoroughfare for all thoughts.
 Not a select party.
 (John Keats, 1819)

-Agnosticism might be defined as 1. a philosophy of doubt, 2. a conviction that we can’t be sure about the ultimate meaning of life, and 3, a belief system that lies between theism and atheism.
-Agnostics argue that we can’t arrive at the overall meaning of existence because 1. everything changes, including our notions of meaning, 2. we don't fully understand our brains, 3. we only understand a fraction of the universe, and 4. we can’t verify abstract ideas about metaphysics or the essence of things.
+Agnosticism might be defined as 1. a philosophy of doubt, 2. a belief that we can’t be sure about the ultimate meaning of life, and 3, a belief system that lies between theism and atheism.
+Agnostics argue that we can’t arrive at the overall meaning of existence because 1. everything changes, including our notions of meaning, 2. we don't fully understand our brains, 3. we only understand a fraction of the universe, and 4. we can’t verify abstract ideas about theism, metaphysics, or the essence of things.
 In this sense, agnosticism shares a great deal with skepticism, which Chamber’s dictionary defines as “relating to the philosophical school of Pyrrho and his successors, who asserted nothing positively and doubted the possibility of knowledge.”

 Pyrrhonists can be subdivided into those who are ephectic (engaged in suspension of judgment), aporetic (engaged in refutation) or zetetic (engaged in seeking).
 An ephectic merely suspends judgment on a matter, "balancing perceptions and thoughts against one another."
 It is a less aggressive form of skepticism, in that sometimes "suspension of judgment evidently just happens to the sceptic."
-An aporetic skeptic, in contrast, works more actively towards their goal, engaging in the refutation of arguments in favor of various possible beliefs in order to reach aporia, an impasse, or state of perplexity, which leads to suspension of judgement.
-Finally, the zetetic claims to be continually searching for the truth but to have thus far been unable to find it, and thus continues to suspend belief while also searching for reason to cease the suspension of belief.
 (From “Pyrrhonism” in Wikipedia, Nov.
-27, 2023).
+27, 2023)

 Deep Water